 If you or someone you know has been injured or killed in an accident involving a commercial truck, you may be entitled to compensation.
 The experienced and dedicated team of Monmouth County truck accident lawyers at Fox & Melofchik, L.L.C. can help protect your rights while fighting for the highest level of compensation available to you under the law.

 Call us today at 732-493-9400, or complete our online contact form to schedule a consultation.
-Our offices are located in Ocean Township, New Jersey serving clients throughout Monmouth County, Middlesex County, Ocean County, Mercer County, and the townships of Long Branch, Neptune, Asbury Park, Middletown, Ocean Township, Freehold, Wall, Belmar and Sea Girt.
+Our offices are located in Eatontown, New Jersey serving clients throughout Monmouth County, Middlesex County, Ocean County, Mercer County, and the townships of Long Branch, Neptune, Asbury Park, Middletown, Ocean Township, Freehold, Wall, Belmar and Sea Girt.